mattermost/mattermost-developer-documentation/site/content/contribute/webapp/using-i18n-extract.md

 ![image](../../../static/img/i18n-extract-4.jpg)

-NOTE: Be aware when you use the `"t"` function, only the translation id is extracted.
+NOTE: Be aware that when you use the `"t"` function, only the translation id is extracted.
 You have to add the translation string in the  `i18n/en.json`  file manually.

 For further discussion about translations or to ask for help, refer to the following Mattermost channels: [Localization](https://community.mattermost.com/core/channels/localization) and [Contributors](https://community.mattermost.com/core/channels/tickets).